ElektraInitiative/PermaplanT/doc/usecases/done/search_plants.md

 # Follow-up

 Some parts of this use cases have not been implemented in preperation for a future university course.
-Followup issues have been created in GitHub, outlining what work still needs to be done.
+Follow-up issues were recorded and a note has been left in the use case document (#379, #433).